 Impact and Programs

-- Support more than 250 young people ages 16-24 who are experiencing homelessness.
+Support at least 300 young people, ages 16-24, who are experiencing homelessness.

-- At least 90% of youth in transitional living programs will make progress on a self-defined education or employment goal.
+At least 90% of youth in transitional living programs will make progress on their self-identified goals.

 Community or Constituency Served